background

 The costs incurred from debt financing—the periodic payment of interest expense and principal amortization—can only be paid off using free cash flow (FCF), rather than revenue, unfortunately.

-The business model and operating performance of a company is, for the most part, contingent on the industry in which it operates.
+A company’s business model and operating performance are, for the most part, contingent on the industry in which it operates.
 Hence, the percentage share of LBO investments flowing into sectors like enterprise software and industrials outpace riskier sectors by a substantial margin.

 Enterprise Software Contracts vs. 1st Lien Debt